tudormunteanu/trello3000/README.md

 What?
 ---
-Trello 3000 is a Chrome Extension that contains a few enhancements on top of the already great Trello.
+Trello 3000 is a open-source Chrome Extension that contains a few enhancements on top of the already great Trello.
 If Trello is a foreign word to you, please take a look over [here](http://trello.com/).
 Essentially, it's a very flexibe organising tool built by the pros from [FogCreek](http://www.fogcreek.com/).

 Why?
 ---
-I have buil Trello 3000 to fill a few gaps which Trello left (probably intentionally) open like: card and list specific time estimates, spent time and stronger highlighting of cards.
+I have built Trello 3000 to fill a few gaps which Trello left (probably intentionally) open like: card and list specific time estimates, spent time and stronger highlighting of cards.
 As I notice more needs and as time permits me, more features will come.